gituser-z/SENG560/README.md

 octal to integer: octToInt
 hexadecimal to integer: hexToInt

+integer to binary: intToBin
+octal to binary: octToBin
+hexadecimal to binary: hexToBin

 binary to octal: binToOct
 integer to octal: intToOct
 hexadecimal to octal: hexToOct